nitinuttarwar007/jquery-file-tree/README.md

 #jQuery-File-Tree
 A highly customisable jQuery filetree plugin for displaying folder structures.

-> Waring: This plugin is still in development and API may keep changing. **Do not use this in production**.
+> Warning: This plugin is still in development and API may keep changing. **Do not use this in production**.
 If you want to use it, you are free to do it *at your own risk*.

 ##Installation
 **Via Bower**